 As part of the Anglican Church, we draw on a rich heritage and ancient tradition of liturgy and worship to help guide our services.
 At the same time we also aim to incorporate more modern elements and contemporary music.
 What this means is that our services are often a mix of both ancient and modern.

-But at its simplest we are telling the story of our faith in God and His great love for us in Jesus.
+At its simplest we are trying to tell the story of our faith in God and His great love for us in Jesus.
 Our hope is that others will find Jesus and experience the grace and freedom that comes from knowing Him.
-Perhaps somewhere in all of what we do you will find that God speaks to you on your own faith journey.
+Perhaps somewhere in all of what we do you will find that God speaks to you.

 You can read a fuller guide to a typical Anglican service in our Guide to Services.